MarkusHave/aspdotnet-demo/README.md

-# ASP.NET demo - Jokes App
+# ASP.NET Core demo - Jokes App

 This is simple ASP.NET demo app.
 User can register and read, create, edit, and delete jokes.
 Anyone can read jokes, but only logged in users can create, edit or delete them.